MerginMaps/docs/src/components/qgis/settingup_forms.md

 To set up a value relation widget:

-  - Download and open [this example project](https://public.cloudmergin.com/projects/lutraconsulting/test_forms/tree) in QGIS
+  - Download and open <MerginMapsProject id="documentation/test_forms" /> in QGIS
   - Notice the extra table in your layer tree: **reftable**
   - From the layer panel, right-click on **Points** layer and select **Properties**
   - In the new window, select **Attributes form**